Space-00/MyAnimeList-Text-Enhancer/README.md

    - Open Tampermonkey dashboard.
    - Click on the `+` icon to create a new script.
    - Go [here](https://raw.githubusercontent.com/Space-00/MyAnimeList-Text-Enhancer/main/MyAnimeList%20Text%20Enhancer.js) and copy the code (copy everything)
-   - Go back to that Tampermonkey new script tab and delete whatever is wrriten then copy and paste the script code that you've copied.
+   - Go back to that Tampermonkey new script tab and delete whatever is wrriten then paste the script code that you've copied.
    - Save the script.

 ## Usage